QuantumObject/docker-transmission/README.md

 if you wan different user and password them :

-docker run -d -p 22 -p 9091 -e USER_T=user_name   -e PASSWD_T=password  angelrr7702/docker-transmission
+docker run -d -p 9091 -e USER_T=user_name   -e PASSWD_T=password  angelrr7702/docker-transmission

 this container is not ready at this moment ... been chage image-base to a better one ...